airgap-it/airgap-coin-lib/readme.md

 It implements operations such as preparing, signing and broadcasting transactions for a range of protocols.

-The library consists of a shared interface for all implements protocols.
-This is especially useful in the context of AirGap because we some methods are targeted towards offline usage.
-The following operations are specified:
+The library consists of a shared interface for all implemented protocols.
+This is especially useful in the context of AirGap because methods are designed to support offline key management and signing.
+The following core operations are specified:

 - `prepareTransaction` - This is done on AirGap Wallet (online) side.
 Either a public key or extended public key is used and will fetch the required information from the network.
 - `signTransaction` - This is done in AirGap Vault (offline) side.
 The output of "prepareTransaction" is the input for this method (hence the output of "prepareTransaction" is transferred via URL scheme (same-device) or QR code (2-device-setup)).